TYPE AS IMAGE: FA 25

 20 Letterform Compositions at 11x17” size, as both a PDF and printed out

-Put the PDF version of your work in the class Google Drive Folder, we will use these PDFs for class.
-If you have a USB/flash drive, please bring it to class, as that is the easiest way to get the files on the computer there.
+Put the PDF version of your work in the class Google Drive Folder, we will use these PDFs for class and will access the drive from the PC in the RISO room.

 I am still confused, what am I bringing to class?